ng-consult/ng1-server/README.md

 ## How does it works?

-It is composed by 4 main components,
+It is composed by 5 main components,

-1. **The Client library**
+###The Client

-    By design, can be platform independent, language independent.
-This is a simple websocket client that queries the render for an url or an url+html.
-It gets notified in Real time by
+By design, it can be platform independent, language independent.
+This is a simple websocket client that queries the rendering server (Bridge) for an url or an url+html.
-    **(the bridge)** about the status of the query.
+It gets notified in real time by **the bridge** about the status of the query.

-2. **The Bridge**
+###The Bridge

 The Bridge has two socket servers listening on two different ports.
-First port is dedicated for external communications with the client **(the client)**.
+First port is dedicated for external communications with the **client**.
-    The second port is dedicated to internal communications with **(the Angular client module)**.
+The second port is dedicated to internal communications with **the Angular client module (ng1-server-bower)**.
-    Bridge reponsabilties are :
+Bridge reponsabilities are :
-    - Listen and updates the **(the client library)** in real time as soon someting new happens( queues, starting, finished, error)
+    - Listen and updates the **the client** in real time as soon something new happens( queues, starting, finished, error).
-    - Manage the internal pool of requests
+    - Spawns and manage the internal pool of **slimer.js instances**.
-    - Spawn processes launching a [slimer.js](https://slimerjs.org/) instance rendering the URL/HTML.
-    - Once the webapp launches inside slimer, listen socket requests from **the ngServer client module** about logging and application state (`error` | `idle`)
+    - Once the web-app launches inside slimer, listen socket requests from **the ng1-server client module** about logging and application state (`error` | `idle`)

+###The slimer.JS instances

+Each pre-rendering is made via slimer.js which is similar to phantom.js.
+It simulates a real web-browser environment, and execute the URL/HTML.

+- Communicates with it parent's process trough websocket, sending runtimes error informations
+- Intercept every network communication ( `<script>` loading, '$http' calls, and forward them to the **cache  web server**.
+- Makes sure no zombie are left behind
+- Handles runtimes error

+###The ng1-Server-bower client module

+This module is included inside the angualr web-app and modifies several providers to adapt with the server side environment.
+*When running on server:*
+ - Forwards all $log calls to **the bridge**
+ - When detecting the IDLE event, it sends the rendered HTML to the **bridge** AND exports the `$cacheFactory`'s content to **the bridge**

+*When running on the client's browser:*
+ - Replays the `$cacheFactory` content for faser client side rendering
+ - If enabled, forward all `$http` calls to the **cache web server**

-3. **A Cache Web Server.**
+###A Cache Web Server

-    The cache server is a custom proxy that will cache urls depending on regex rules you specify in the config file `slimerRestCacheRules.js`
+The cache server is a custom proxy/cdn that will cache urls depending on regex rules you specify in the config file `slimerRestCacheRules.yaml`
-    The same cache server is used both by
+It is used by **the slimmer.js instances** and **the ng1-server-bower angualr module**
-    - Slimer.js to request external scripts (for example, Angular.js's cdn, you might want to cache it to accelerate the page rendering speed server side)
-    - The Webapp client module to fetch $http REST queries and templates.

-4. **NgServer client module**
-    This library modifies severall providers : `$cacheFactory`, `$q`, `$log` and connects to **(the bridge)**'s socket server.
-    Once `IDLE`, it then export the `$cacheFactory`'s content that has been cached server side to **(the bridge)** alongside with the page's rendered HTML.
+## Main dependencies

 This library uses

+- [Bunyan]() to log server related metrics and web app behavior.
+It also integrtes with [Graylog]()
 - [Slimer.JS](https://slimerjs.org/) to execute the angular app in a browser like environment on the server,
-- [simple-url-cache](https://www.npmjs.com/package/simple-url-cache) to handle the url caching and
+- [redis-url-cache](https://www.npmjs.com/package/redis-url-cache) to handle the url caching and
 - [ng1-server client library](https://github.com/ng-consult/ng1-server-bower) to link this all together.
+- [socket-io]() to establish communication between the application modules.

 <!--
 To explain what is going on under the hood, let's use a todo case scenario and compare it with angular-server's flow.